lukasvermeer/lukasvermeer.github.io/_posts/2010-05-07-i-am-a-business-ninja.markdown

 We are Corporate Ninjas.

-<span style="color:#bbb;">[Disclaimer: I have no intention of implying that BI specialists or business people lack mental skills, but simply trying to explain how I think the term BI should be interpreted; and consequently what my focus as a consultant should be.]</span>
+[^1]: Disclaimer: I have no intention of implying that BI specialists or business people lack mental skills, but simply trying to explain how I think the term BI should be interpreted; and consequently what my focus as a consultant should be.